Dear Friends and Animal Lovers

 Seasons Greetings from Love ‘n’ Care Pet Sanctuary (LCPS).

-We are writing to you to wish you a joyous and blessed Holiday
+We wish you a joyous and blessed Holiday Season and ask again for

-time of year that we reflect on all that we are grateful for.
+year we reflect on all that makes us grateful and we want to thank

-and kittens of LCPS need you now more than ever.
-We know
+kittens of LCPS need you now more than ever as it has been a rough

 capacity.
 We are suffering from the same trap as most